AshutoshXus/Learning-Backroads-React/README.md

 - re-use page and social links
 - in the <span id="date">provide current year (hint - {})

-#### Alternative Approach (optional)

-- in components create PageLinks.js
-- import pageLinks
-- return the entire list and replace current setup in Navbar, Footer
-- "gotcha"
-  - the more "moving parts" you will have the harder it's going to be to manage
-  - my personal preference, if possible just use data

-#### Challenge (optional)

-- create more components (essentially, split up the code more)
-- find all map methods and move elements to separate components
-- By the end of the video you should have four additional components
-  - Tour.js
-  - Service.js
-  - SocialLink.js
-  - PageLink.js

 #### Continuous Deployment

 - fix warnings (About Section)